 Figure 1: PSP Registration and certificate issuance

-Before the issuance process can start, the PSP needs to be registered by NCA and all relevant information needs to be available in public registry:
+Before the issuance process can start, the PSP needs to be registered by an NCA and all relevant information needs to be available in public registry:

-PSP submits the certificate application and provides all necessary documentation containing PSD2 specific attributes to the Trust Service Provider (TSP) with granted qualified status according to eIDAS [i.1].
+The PSP submits the certificate application and provides all necessary documentation containing PSD2 specific attributes to the Trust Service Provider (TSP) with granted qualified status according to eIDAS [i.1].

-TSP performs identity validation as required by its certificate policy.
+The TSP performs identity validation as required by its certificate policy.

-TSP validates PSD2 specific attributes using information provided the NCA (e.g. public registry, authenticated letter).
+The TSP validates PSD2 specific attributes using information provided by the NCA (e.g. public registry, authenticated letter).

-TSP issues the qualified certificate in compliance with the profile requirements given in the present document.
+The TSP issues the qualified certificate in compliance with the profile requirements given in the present document.

-PSP accepts the certificate.
+The PSP accepts the certificate.

 4.6 Certificate Validation and Revocation

 Figure 2 presents the general concept for certificate validation and revocation.
-Validation process is based on certificate status service provided by the TSP.
+Validation process is based on certificate status services provided by the TSP.
 Revocation request can originate from the certificate subject (PSP) or from the NCA which has issued the PSP authorization number contained in the certificate.
 TSP revokes the certificate based on a verifiably authentic revocation request.

 Figure 2: PSP Certificate validation and revocation